Public Health AMP

 |18 Credits in National Competency Core Courses (6 Courses):|

 |PH 301||Public Health & Health Policy||3|

 |PH 303||Biostatistics I:App Rsch in PH||3|

 |PH 317/PA 312||Mgmt in Hlth Services&Med Care||3|

 |or PH 305||Pol,Org & Finance in Hlth Care|

 |9 credits in required advanced core courses (3 courses):|

 |PH 307||Epidemiology 2||3|

 |PH 310||Public Health Law and Ethics||3|

-A comprehensive examination is an assessment of students understanding of public health and ability to synthesize and apply knowledge learned throughout their program of study.
+The program requires a comprehensive assessment of students' understanding of public health and ability to synthesize and apply knowledge learned throughout their program of study.
 This requirement is fulfilled through the completion of the MPH Culminating Project Experience.
 This experience includes both practical skills (experiential learning) and a culminating Applied Public Health project experience.
 The culminating experience requires analysis, synthesis, and evaluation of knowledge and skills learned throughout the MPH program.